Before You Begin: Design and Genotyping

 CRISPR/Cas Success Rates

-- Identify candidate gRNAs which are highly active amongst the close-cutting gRNAs with an in vitro cutting assay.
-Clontech sells a kit (Guide-it Complete sgRNA Screening System) for generating and testing guide RNAs without cloning or transfection.
-The gRNAs generated by the kit are assayed by incubation with Cas9 protein provided by the kit and your amplified genomic target, then running the products on an agarose gel like a restriction nuclease assay.
-Run uncut target genomic fragment in one lane and the different gRNA assays on the same gel to determine which gRNAs most efficiently direct cutting--the majority are active, you want to avoid the clunkers.
+- We will ask you to identify which candidate gRNAs are active with an in vitro cutting assay. gRNAs generated with the kit are assayed by incubation with Cas9 protein provided by the kit and your amplified genomic target, then running the products on an agarose gel like a restriction nuclease assay.
+Run uncut target genomic fragment in one lane and the different gRNA assays on the same gel to determine which gRNAs most efficiently direct cutting--the majority are active, you want to avoid the ones which don't work.
 In our experience, this in vitro cleavage assay correlates better with gene targeting in injected eggs than the predictions of online tools or cell transfection assays.

 - Purchase the reagents.
 We purchase our reagents (guide RNAs and Cas9 protein and PAGE-purified oligo) for injection of fertilized eggs from a commercial vendor.